LweeS-GGHoWInN/Zero_to_Billions_CodeNection/README.md

 - **Daily Check-In** — Students update sleep quality, social battery and mental load before starting the day.
 - **Live State Override** — Students can manually update their current state later from the Home Dashboard.
 - **Task & Deadline Input** — Students can add tasks, dates, priorities, categories and estimated time.
-- **5-Dimension Workload Analysis** — The system considers Mental, Time, Physical, Social and Errand load when analysing the day, this feature is used for AI analysis, it won't be showed to the users.
+- **Internal Workload Analysis** — LoadLight combines the user's baseline profile, Daily Check-In and task information to analyse workload in the background.
+The detailed workload indicators are not shown to users, helping keep the interface simple and avoid creating extra stress.
-- **Overload / Stress Detection** — LoadLight identifies high-risk periods and can trigger a schedule alert.
+- **Overload / Stress Detection** — LoadLight quietly analyses the user's current state and workload.
+When possible overload is detected, the system can trigger a gentle stress alert and suggest a Quick Reset.
 - **Quick Reset** — Students can enter from the Home Dashboard or from an AI-generated stress alert and use a short recovery activity.
 - **Lumi Session** — Students can start a task with Lumi, use a countdown session and receive a tension-release prompt when working for too long.
 - **AI Rebalance** — AI suggests schedule changes, explains why they help and shows a Before vs After view.